vbridgecloud/terraform-gcloud-http-cloud-function/README.md

-# Google HTTP Cloud Function
+# Terraform Google HTTP Cloud Function

-Deploy a local folder to a Google Cloud Function that can be triggered over HTTP
+Terraform deploy a local folder to a Google Cloud Function that can be triggered over HTTP

 ## Basic Usage